chrahul/Linux/VNC.md

 These steps help set up a VNC server on Oracle Linux 8 for remote graphical access.
 Adjustments may be needed based on specific use cases or system configurations.
 ```

-Feel free to copy and paste this Markdown code into your Medium or GitHub document.
+You can copy and paste this Markdown code into your GitHub repository or Markdown editor.